Adrilaw/ELIANA-Remote-Acces-Trojan/README.md

 # Open the PowerShell file that was uploaded (ELIANA.ps1).

-# Inside the script, you will see those fields:
+# Inside the script, you will see those fields you need to change it to your telegram id and bot api key:

 `$telegram_id, $api_token    = "your_user_id_here", "your_api_token_here"`